joedoyler/djangoProject_yourFit/README.md

 # UX

 ## How To Navigate
-Everything else is displayed as a form, something universal to all users to ensure that people aren't confused.
-Additional button features are kept to a minimum so virtually anyone can navigate the website.
+Everything a user can possibly require to initially navigate through the store within two lines at the top of the page.

 ## Clicks To Create
 The nav bar at the top of each page ensures that there are a limited amount of clicks on each page to get the user to start looking for the products they hope to buy from the website.
 It ensures that the user won't be confused or side tracked clicking through multiple pages just to start the buying process.